Callander and Oban Railway: Construction

 The new company needed a secretary, and the man appointed was John Anderson, formerly of the Edinburgh and Glasgow Railway.
 His remarkable energy and creativity saw the little company through.
 The company's act only authorised the raising of money; it did not make it happen.
 Many who subscribed for shares in the first place immediately defaulted on being asked for the first call, and Anderson personally hawked round the West Highlands selling shares.
 There was no question of starting the construction of the whole line, but a start was to be made from Callander to Glen Ogle.
 A contract for £124,218 was let to John MacKay on 6 November 1866.
 (Note: But Ross states that work had started the previous month.)

 In 1868 the Board of the Caledonian Railway came under heavy fire from shareholders; the Caledonian had inherited from the Scottish Central Railway the obligation to fund £200,000 of the C&OR's capital; many shareholders viewed honouring this as throwing good money after bad, and the board had a difficult time; but the arrangement remained in place.

 The work proceeded slowly, simply because the Company did not have the funds to pay the contractor.
 The hostility between the original C&OR directors and the Caledonian strengthened, and considering the limited progress, cancellation of the whole project was discussed.
 At length a definite decision was taken to end the railway at Tyndrum.
-This needed a variation to the authorising act of Parliament, and the Callander and Oban Railway (Abandonment) Act 1870 was passed in May 1870.
+This needed a variation to the authorising act of Parliament, and the Callander and Oban Railway (Abandonment, &c.)
+Act 1870 (33 & 34 Vict. c. ix) was passed in May 1870.

 Despite the negative impact of the act, the first part of the line was nearing completion: it ran to the top of Glen Ogle, at an altitude of 944 ft.
 The station was to be called Killin, although that town was 3 mi away down a steep mountain track; Killin had a population of 1,836 in 1871.
 The intermediate stations were Strathyre and Lochearnhead, which was also some distance from the place it served.
 The original Dunblane, Doune and Callander station at Callander was so obviously unsuitable that the C&OR built a new station behind the Dreadnought Hotel; the DD&CR station became a goods depot.

 On 18 and 19 May 1870 Captain H. W. Tyler of the Board of Trade inspected the line and approved it.
 The line opened for business on 1 June 1870.